Phaeohyphomycosis: Research projects and implications

-Phaeohyphomycosis is a disease caused by this fungus.
-If given the opportunity, this disease can spread to the brain and cause a painful death.
+Phaeohyphomycosis is a disease caused by fungi.
+If given the opportunity, the disease can involve the brain and cause a painful death.
 There have been multiple reports of this host of fungi, but by the time the disease is recognized, it is usually too late for the animal to be successfully treated.
 Recent searches of databases show that there are no current projects studying the spread of this fungus in wild animals, though there are documented cases of its occurrence.

-In 2005, a five-month-old snow leopard (Uncia uncia) in Europe was diagnosed with phaeohyphomycosis due to Cladophalophora bantiana.
+In 2005, a five-month-old snow leopard (Uncia uncia) in Europe was diagnosed with phaeohyphomycosis due to Cladophialophora bantiana.
 This fungus caused spastic paralysis as well as the inability to defecate or urinate.
 Because of this finding, more researchers are aware of this disease and the fact that it does not just infect the brain, as previously thought, but also other organs and other parts of the nervous system.
 A Purdue University study in 2011 showed a Huacaya alpaca (Vicugna pacos) with the same fungus affected by cerebral phaeohyphomycosis.
 The eight-year-old animal was the first report of this disease in a camelid ruminant.

-Conclusively, phaeohyphomycosis is a highly prolific disease that is caused by multiple genera of fungi.
+In conclusion, phaeohyphomycosis is a highly prolific disease that is caused by multiple genera of fungi.
 The disease is transmissible through several mediums, including air, wind, and water.
 Both individual animals and whole populations can be affected by it.
 Although it does not seem to be an epidemic, it is nonetheless an area of concern and requires much more active research rather than simply reports of terminal or already-dead animals.